Opentrons/opentrons/README.md

 This will do a recursive glob through the directory provided and add all YAML files to the list of available labware containers.

+### Supported Container Types

+As of this writing, supported container types are as follows:

+* Grid (all containers extend from this base)
+* Legacy (containers specified within the old containers.json format)
+* Microplate
+* Reservoir
+* Tiprack
+* Tuberack

+For an up-to-date list, please use the `containers.list_container_types()` method.

+These types are implemented in the internal code and are currently not extendable by the end user.